What is the source of my language rights?

 It is very important to inform the competent authorities of any violations of language rights:

-Planctus allows you to submit language complaints to 12 different competent authorities with responsibility for protecting your language rights; they are:
+Planctus allows you to submit language complaints to 15 different competent authorities responsible for protecting your language rights; they are:

-8. The City of Ottawa’s French Language Services Branch
+The University of Ottawa’s Council on French Services and Programs

 Well done!
 When a complaint is submitted via planctus, it is dealt with by the commissioner’s office or complaints office in question.
 Normally, you should receive an email acknowledging receipt.
 The competent authority will then determine whether the complaint is admissible (that is, whether it was sent to the right authority) and, if so, will initiate an investigation to discover the causes of the problems and will work with the government department or the institution or office concerned to find a solution.
 Each competent authority operates by its own service standards, but you can generally expect to receive a follow-up email within a few weeks after you file your complaint.